 Premiums are deferred until earned.
 Premiums are included in revenue on a daily pro rata basis over the term of policies while in force.

-(e) Unearned premium liabilities, deferred policy acquisition costs, and premium deficiency reserve
+(e) Unearned premium liabilities, and deferred policy acquisition costs

 Unearned premium liabilities represent the deferred portion of the premiums written related to the unexpired terms of coverage.